Demijohn's Big Spring Weekend at Glenlair Steading will take place from Sat 24th to Mon 26th May 2025 this year.

 When will be held?

-Our May Bank Holiday event will run daily between 10am to 5.30pm from Sat 24th to Mon 26th May, with a special late evening opening until 8pm on Saturday 24th May.
+Our May Bank Holiday main event will run daily between 10am to 5.30pm from Sat 24th to Mon 26th May, with a special Early Opening Viewing for visitors to experience this year's Open Studios first between 6pm to 8pm on Fri 23rd May.

 What can you expect?